neverchanje/yaraft/src/README.md

 ### Handle MsgAppResp

-Once leader receives a MsgAppResp,
+@see `Raft::handleMsgAppResp`

 ### Single-Node Cluster

-If there's only a single node in the cluster, whenever it receives a MsgHup, it will immediately convert to Leader state.
+If there's only single node in the cluster, whenever it receives a MsgHup, it will immediately convert to Leader state.

 ### Sending AppendEntries RPC

-Entries in an AppendEntries RPC are restricted with fixed size given by configuration, in order for flow control.
+Entries in an AppendEntries RPC are limited with maximum size given by configuration (`Conf::maxSizePerMsg`), in order for flow control.

+To preserve the AppendEntries consistency, each of the MsgApp message should carry with two arguments `prevLogIndex`, which = `nextIndex - 1`, and `prevLogTerm`, which is the term of entry at `prevLogIndex`.

 ## Messages